y3owk1n/govim/README.md

 ### Accessibility Permissions Not Working

 1. Open **System Settings** → **Privacy & Security** → **Accessibility**
-2. Remove GoVim from the list if present
+2. Remove Neru from the list if present
-3. Re-add GoVim
+3. Re-add Neru
-4. Restart GoVim
+4. Restart Neru

 ### Hints Not Appearing in Electron Apps